Parametric approximation as open quantum systems problem: Perturbative expansion

 \subsection{Pseudoinverse superoperators}

 We aim to write down the final equations in algebraic form by integrating all expressions inside the moments.
 This will simplify the analysis of the master equation at large times.
-Consider the integral $\int_{0}^t d t_1 \mathcal{L}(t_1) = [\mathcal{L}_0, \, \cdot \;]^{-1} (e^{- [\mathcal{L}_0, \, \cdot \;] t} \mathcal{L} - \mathcal{L}) = (e^{- [\mathcal{L}_0, \, \cdot \;] t} - I) [\mathcal{L}_0, \, \cdot \;]^{-1} \mathcal{L} $.
+Consider the integral $\int_{0}^t d t_1 \mathcal{L}(t_1) = [\mathcal{L}_0, \; \cdot \;]^{-1} (e^{- [\mathcal{L}_0, \; \cdot \;] t} \mathcal{L} - \mathcal{L}) = (e^{- [\mathcal{L}_0, \; \cdot \;] t} - I) [\mathcal{L}_0, \; \cdot \;]^{-1} \mathcal{L} $.
 Now it is clear why we expressed the moment $\mathcal{O}_1$ using $\mathcal{X}^{(1)} \equiv [\mathcal{L}_0, \; \cdot \; ]^{ -1 } \mathcal{L}$.
-The calculation of such pseudo-inverse commutation superoperators is discussed in \cite{Nikolaev2016}, but in the situation of unitary dynamics.
+The calculation of such pseudo-inverse commutation superoperators is discussed in~\cite{Nikolaev2016}, but in the situation of unitary dynamics.

-To write the equation up to and including second order, it is convenient to find the explicit form of $\mathcal{X}^{(1)}$.
+To write the equation up to and including the second order, it is convenient to find the explicit form of $\mathcal{X}^{(1)}$.
 We can construct a closed algebra of superoperators with respect to the commutator action.
-After that we can easily reverse the commutator action and find the desired form of $\mathcal{X}^{(1)}$. \begin{proposition} The superoperator $\mathcal{X}^{(1)} \equiv [\mathcal{L}_0, \; \cdot \; ]^{-1} \mathcal{L}$ may be written in the following form
+After that we can easily reverse the commutator action and find the desired form of $\mathcal{X}^{(1)}$.